-A.2.1.1.2 US Liability
+A.2.1.1.2US Liability

 The United States surplus lines liability segment of the Company business is mostly made up of public and products liability with a number of contractors' programmes.
 This business line is presented to the Company primarily through AmTrust's US offices.
-Some programmes underwritten in prior years are in run-off.
-The remaining renewable programmes have operated profitably during 2017 reflecting a positive outcome to the book review undertaken during 2016.
+The business overall is reviewed on a quarterly basis through the Company's Reserving Committee.
+All business programmes require final sign-off and approval by the Company's UWC.